JuliaCN/julia_zh_cn/stdlib/base.rst

 .. function:: remote_call(id, func, args...)

-   Call a function asynchronously on the given arguments on the specified processor. 返回a ``RemoteRef``.
+   Call a function asynchronously on the given arguments on the specified processor. 返回 ``RemoteRef`` 。

 .. function:: wait(RemoteRef)